arneja-arnav/arneja-arnav/README.md

 <!-- # This Profile is currently under progress.... -->

-**I am an Engineering Undergrad, and live on coffee, and a whole lot of sugar.**
+**I am an Engineering Undergrad.
+I live on coffee, and a whole lot of sugar.**